 Weight: 10 oz. (pair)

-13 new from $150.00
+2 new from $189.95

 The breathable, lightweight mesh in the wrist strap offers support and closes around the hand securely so you can focus more on the terrain and less on your grip as you maneuver on scree and technical steeps.

 Weight: 12 oz. (pair)

-The Komperdell Carbon Ultralite Vario 4 Compact Trekking Poles have a four-section folding system that minimizes extra material and allows the pole to pack down to just over a foot in length, excellent for storage!
+The Komperdell Carbon Ultralite Vario 4 Compact trekking poles have a four-section folding system that minimizes extra material and allows the pole to pack down to just over a foot in length, excellent for storage!

-Carbon keeps the poles light, yet extremely stiff for reliable support.
+Carbon keeps these hiking poles light, yet extremely stiff for reliable support.
 Carbon is also corrosion resistant which means these poles, as with the others on this list, won’t stick when you’re trying to adjust them.

-5. REI Co-op Flash Carbon
+4. REI Co-op Flash Carbon

-They are lightweight, easily adjustable in length and have versatile grips that fit a variety of hand positions.
+They are lightweight, easily adjustable in length, and have versatile grips that fit a variety of hand positions.

-Constructed with a 3-section design that offers just enough sturdiness, these poles collapse down rather than fold which means they don’t go as short in length when collapsed, check your hydration pack can carry these before purchasing.
+Constructed with a 3-section design that offers just enough sturdiness, these poles collapse down rather than fold which means they don’t go as short in length when collapsed, so check your running hydration pack can carry these before purchasing.